 GEO600 is a gravitational-wave detector and a key technology development center of the international gravitational-wave research community.
-Technologies tested in the GEO project are now used in all large gravitational-wave detectors in the world.
+Technologies tested in the GEO project are now used in all large gravitational-wave detectors.

-GEO600 is part of a worldwide network of gravitational wave detectors.
+GEO600 is part of a worldwide network of gravitational-wave detectors.
 Two detectors have been constructed in the USA (LIGO), and one each in Italy (Virgo) and Japan (KAGRA).
+In India LIGO India will be built.
 Scientists from GEO600 and LIGO collaborate within the LIGO Scientific Collaboration (LSC).
 GEO600 scientists together with the Laser Zentrum Hannover (LZH) built the lasers for Advanced LIGO.

 Advanced LIGO Documentary Project